CAMERA GUIDE

 Adapt yours to the f:ocus formula

-If you already have a dental photography setup and wish to adapt it to work with the f:ocus system, you'll need a lens that is compatible with your camera body type (APS-C crop sensor or full-frame 35mm sensor).
-To determine which type your camera body uses, check the manufacturer's website and then choose a lens from the list below that best matches your camera.
+If you already have a dental photography setup and would like to integrate it with the f:ocus system, you’ll need a macro lens that is compatible with your specific camera body type (APS-C crop sensor or full-frame 35mm sensor).
+To confirm which sensor type your camera uses, visit the manufacturer’s website and review your model specifications.
+Once confirmed, select a compatible lens from the list below that matches your camera system.

 For APS-C crop sensor cameras we advise: